 - Hot Glue gun

-I started by painting 2 coats of chalkboard paint onto the bare wood tree, using black on the horizontal slats, and green on the vertical.
+Start by painting 2 coats of chalkboard paint onto the bare wood tree.
+I used dark green acrylic paint on the vertical.

-After that was done, all I had to do was fill in the tracings with the chalk markers.
-You could also use paint markers, but since I change my mind frequently I wanted the option of erasing in the future.
-That’s the beauty of chalk markers!
-You can wipe them away with a damp cloth (as long as you are on an erasable surface like chalkboards, dry erase or glass).
+Next fill in all of the outlines using chalk markers.
+You could also use paint markers, but since I change my mind frequently I wanted the option of erasing them in the future.
+You can wipe them away with a damp cloth (as long as you are on an erasable surface like chalkboards, dry erase, or glass).

-For a finishing touch, I sanded the edges a bit for a distressed look.
-Then, I added a red burlap ribbon to the top and secured the middle with a white and red polka dot ribbon for contrast.
-I am so thrilled with how this Christmas tree sign turned out!
+For a finishing touch, cand the edges a bit for a distressed look.
+Then, place a red burlap ribbon to the top and secure using some hot glue.

 My new hand painted Christmas tree sign looks pretty cute on my new front porch.
 And it fits in nicely with my Joy Wreath from last year!